saurabhgupta26/js_closure/practice/scope.md

   setTimeout(() => console.log(i, "first"), 100);
 }
 console.log(i, "second");
+Output:
+20 second
+20 first
+Because of the timeout, the 20 second went in first and after 100milisecond, 20 first was executed 20 times.
 ```

 19. Guess the output of the code below with a reason.